Balkan Romani: Morphology

 The morphology of the Balkan Romani language is again heavily influenced by both the Turkish and Greek languages.
 Many people view this language as a sort of melting pot because there are so many different influences on it.
 Turkish and Greek might be the most influential languages on Balkan Romani but other languages, such as Armenian, have also influenced it.
 Part of the substrate of Balkan Romani appears to be derived from medieval northern Indian languages.

-Writing systems

-Balkan Romani has traditionally been an oral language, but recently, there is a growing amount of effort to decode and standardize the language.

-Balkan Romani written with Cyrillic script.